Mom convicted of killing kids in Idaho pleads not guilty to Arizona murder conspiracy charges

 Chad Daybell has also been charged in the murders of the two kids and his late wife.
 He has pleaded not guilty and is awaiting trial.

-Over the next several weeks, Vallow Daybell’s two children disappeared and Chad Daybell’s then-wife, Tammy Daybell, died of what was initially believed to be natural causes.
-But authorities became suspicious when Lori Vallow Daybell and Chad Daybell married just two weeks later, and determined Tammy Daybell had been asphyxiated.
+Over the next several weeks, Vallow Daybell’s two children disappeared, and Chad Daybell’s then-wife, Tammy Daybell, died of what was initially believed to be natural causes.
+But authorities became suspicious when Lori Vallow Daybell and Chad Daybell married just two weeks later, and they determined Tammy Daybell had been asphyxiated.

 Meanwhile, another person connected to the family reported an attempted shooting.
 Brandon Boudreaux, who had recently divorced Vallow Daybell’s niece, said someone driving a Jeep had shot at him outside his home.
 The Jeep matched the description of one that had been purchased by Charles Vallow before his death.